Graeme B. Dinwoodie

 Books

-International Trademark Protection: Territoriality in a Post-National Age (Oxford University Press, forthcoming 2023).
+International Trademark Protection: Territoriality in a Post-National Age (Oxford University Press, 2023).

 Trademarks and Unfair Competition: Law and Policy (Aspen Publishers Inc. 6th ed.
 2022) (with M. Janis).